 - Specify how transaction logs must be processed.
 You can select one of the following options:

 - Select Truncate logs to truncate transaction logs after successful backup.
 Veeam Agent will wait for the backup to complete successfully and then truncate transaction logs.
 If the backup job fails, the logs will remain untouched until the next backup job session.

 - Select Do not truncate logs to preserve transaction logs.
 When the backup job completes, Veeam Agent will not truncate transaction logs.

 We recommend that you enable this option only for databases with log truncation managed by a database administrator or databases that use the Simple recovery model.
 If you enable this option for databases that use the Full or Bulk-logged recovery model, transaction logs may grow large and consume all disk space.
 In this case, the database administrator must take care of transaction logs.

 - Select Backup logs periodically to back up transaction logs with Veeam Agent.
 Veeam Agent will periodically copy transaction logs to the backup location and store them together with the image-level backup.
 During the backup job session, transaction logs will be truncated.

 For more information, see Microsoft SQL Server and Oracle Logs Backup and Restore.

 You can enable transaction log backup in one backup job only.
-If you have already configured a job that is set up to > back up transaction logs, you will not be able to select the Backup logs periodically option in the properties of > another backup job. > > If you have selected to back up transaction logs with Veeam Agent for Microsoft Windows, you must specify settings for > transaction logs backup: > > - In the Retain log backups section, specify retention policy for transaction logs stored in the backup location.
+If you have already configured a job that is set up to back up transaction logs, you will not be able to select the Backup logs periodically option in the properties of another backup job.

+If you have selected to back up transaction logs with Veeam Agent, you must specify settings for transaction log backup:

+- In the Retain log backups section, specify retention policy for transaction logs stored in the backup location.